mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/intro.md

 **Usually applications in K8s are composed of deployments, services, secrets, persistent volumes, etc. These are configured using one or multiple YAML files ([i.e deploying mySQL without Helm](https://kubernetes.io/docs/tasks/run-application/run-single-instance-stateful-application/)).**

-**One of Helm's primary objective is to provide a level of abstraction on top of these resources to facilitate application management (installation, deployment in multiple environments, upgrade, rollback, etc) and easier management.
-In our case, we will install Jenkins and its k8s components (statefulSet and service) with Helm.**
+**Managing applications using YAML files can be complicated, that is why one of Helm's primary objective is to provide a level of abstraction on top of these resources to facilitate the application lifecycle (installation, deployment in multiple environments, upgrade, rollback, etc).
+In our case, we will manage Jenkins and its k8s components (statefulSet and service) with Helm.**

 ## [Overall usage of Helm](https://helm.sh/docs/topics/architecture/)